-Microlearning delivers educational content to learners in small, very specific bursts.
-Learners are in control of what they learn and when they learn it.
-This type of learning is ideal for busy employees; they can learn what they need to know, when they need to know it.
-Microlearning facilitates learning:
+Microlearning delivers educational content to learners in small, specific bursts and offers them flexibility and control of what they learn and when.
+This type of teaching is ideal for busy employees and students alike, as they can learn what they need to know as the need arises.

 Creating Microlearning Content

 Implementing microlearning provides a reusable and affordable employee training solution.
-Employees report positive results with microlearning, and enjoy the microlearning process.
-When creating microlearning content, keep the following tips in mind.
+Employees report positive results with microlearning, and have reported that they enjoy the microlearning process.
+When creating microlearning content, keep the following tips in mind:

-Microlearning offers a range of benefits for both companies and employees, particularly when integrated into a larger employee training program.
-Learning Retention
+Microlearning offers a range of benefits for companies and employees, particularly when integrated into a larger employee training program.
+Some benefits include:

-Microlearning can improve retention.
-Since there’s only a small amount of information, it’s more effectively processed and absorbed.
-Workers can choose to work in an environment most appropriate for their own learning style.
-Low Costs
+Learning retention — Microlearning can improve retention.
+Since there’s a small amount of information, it’s more effectively processed and absorbed.

-Rather than having to spend time reviewing or learning unnecessary information, microlearning enables the learner to learn just what is needed, rather than a range of information that may not be useful.
-Mobile-friendly
+Targeted improvement — Because it’s targeted, microlearning enables students to learn just what is needed, rather than a range of information that may not be useful for the task at hand.

 Device friendly — Employees can easily learn using a variety of devices, from a smartphone to a tablet, laptop or desktop computer.
 This makes the learning method practical for almost any situation.